braziljs/eloquente-javascript/05_higher_order.md

 {{index "SCRIPTS data set", "countBy function", array}}

 We have a `characterScript` function and a way to correctly loop over characters.
-The next step would be to count the characters that belong to each script.
-The following counting abstraction will be useful there.
+The next step is to count the characters that belong to each script.
+The following counting abstraction will be useful
+there:

 ```{includeCode: strip_log}
 function countBy(items, groupName) {